zJaaal/react-scroll-utilities/README.md

 ## useDirection hook

 This hooks returns the current direction of the scroll.
-It returns an string that can be "UP" or "DOWN", its default value is "DOWN".
+It returns an string that can be "UP", "DOWN", "RIGHT" or "LEFT", its default value is "DOWN".

 ### Usage